pweil-/hello-nginx-docker/README.md

 This repository provides some helper applications and configurations for testing TLS termination in the OpenShift enviroment.
 It is meant for testing purposes only, the certificates contained within this project are not valid.

+It is important to note that routing for beta 1 relies on SNI for custom certificate delivery.
+In future iterations it is planned to be able to offer custom frontend implementations which will allow applications to serve non-sni traffic with custom certificates.

 ## Building the docker image
     docker build -t pweil/hello-nginx-docker .